MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

    ![google sheet](./media/flic-button-flows/flic-google-sheet.png)

-   Note: You will use this Google Sheet later in this walkthrough.
+   Note: You use this Google Sheet later in this walkthrough.

 ### Add the Flic trigger to your flow